Jkalule/ICT_Internship_2025/Documentation/README.md

-This folder contains formal reports and presentations related to the internsship
+This folder contains formal reports and presentations related to the internship